schmots1/Excel-mysql/README.md

 1. Install Virtualbox, Vagrant(, and Git Bash on Windows).
 2. Download or git clone the project https://github.com/schmots1/Excel-mysql/archive/master.zip (#git clone https://github.com/schmots1/Excel-mysql.git).
-* If you downloaded the zip file extract it.
+3. If you downloaded the zip file extract it.
+(If you use the zip file the working directory will be called Excel-mysql-master)

-3. From a console or git bash(run as adminstrator), navigate into the Excel-mysql directory that now exists (Excel-mysql-master if you used the .zip).
-* If you have 64-bit virtualiztaion on in your bios.
-4. Run the command 'vagrant up'.
-* If you don't have, or can't virtualize 64-bit.
+* If you don't have virt on in bios, or can't virtualize 64-bit.
+4. Open for editing the file called "Vagrantfile" in the newly created/extracted Excel-mysql directory.
-4a.
-Edit the "Vagrantfile".
-Modify the line that says '   config.vm.box = "ubuntu/trusty64"' to say '   config.vm.box = "ubuntu/trusty32"'.
-Save the file.
+5. Modify the line that says '   config.vm.box = "ubuntu/trusty64"' to say '   config.vm.box = "ubuntu/trusty32"'.
-4b.
-Run the command 'vagrant up'.
+6. Save the file.

 *add note about forward ports